cartersocha/derek-vibe/SPEC.md

 #### UI Components

-- `AutoResizeTextarea` - Textarea that grows with content for long-form inputs
+- `AutoResizeTextarea` - Textarea that grows with content for long-form inputs using animation frame throttling
   - Location: `components/ui/auto-resize-textarea.tsx`
   - Client component shared by character and session forms for backstory and notes
 - `ImageUpload` - File upload with preview and remove functionality